comet-licsar/comet-licsar.github.io/_sources/documentation.rst.txt

     help(fc.subset_initialise_corners)
     # notice the option to change output product resolution, although this can be changed anytime later
     for frame in frames:
         fc.subset_initialise_corners(frame, 72.510, 72.845, 38.130, 38.365, 'SAREZ')

 and that's it.
 Now you may proceed just to process the frames as usual.
 Note that this will not generate interferograms.
-But this can be done simply by running ``volq_process.sh`` (as above, but instead of volcano ID, use `-S`, e.g. ``volq_process.sh -S SAREZ`` that will generate interferograms in your `$BATCH_CACHE_DIR/subsets/SAREZ` in LiCSAR structure, i.e. compatible with `framebatch_gapfill.sh` and other scripts.
+But this can be done simply by running ``volq_process.sh`` (as above, but instead of volcano ID, use `-S`, e.g. ``volq_process.sh -S SAREZ`` that will generate interferograms as in `$BATCH_CACHE_DIR/subsets/SAREZ/005D` in LiCSAR structure, i.e. compatible with `framebatch_gapfill.sh` and other scripts.

 If this is only one-off procedure (no need to store in `subsets` folder), you may also just run in their `$BATCH_CACHE_DIR/$frame` following command that will also generate interferograms:
 ::
     clip_slc.sh SAREZ_005D 72.510 72.845 38.130 38.365 0 0.00027 1